edy2310/account/README.md

 | /transactions  | POST  | Create a transaction
 | /transactions/debit/{id}  | POST  | Make a debit as a transaction in the specific ID account

-Since the last endpoint is used from external services, here is the body it needs to send.
+Since the last endpoint is used from external services, here is the body it needs to receive.

 ```
 {